Thank you for signing up to . You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.

-Sweet plum tomatoes, fresh broad beans, and red onion pack this dish with plenty of nutrients.
+Sweet plum tomatoes, fresh broad beans, and red onion pack this slow roasted tomato pasta with plenty of nutrients.

 - 250g (8oz) baby plum tomatoes, halved